Reach Out Today

 • Connect with Others — Talk to someone you trust about what you’re experiencing.

 While all of these things will help, you aren’t expected to get through this alone.
 If you are dealing with constant intrusive thoughts, seek professional depression treatment.
-A qualified depression therapist can provide evidence-based treatment, such as Cognitive-Behavioral Therapy (CBT).
+A qualified depression therapist can provide research-based treatment, such as Cognitive-Behavioral Therapy (CBT).

 Can Treatment Get Rid of Intrusive Thoughts?